-51. The carbon budget approach has strong implications for the trajectory of emission reductions towards their eventual phasing out.
+48. The carbon budget approach has strong implications for the trajectory of emission reductions towards their eventual phasing out.
 Figure 3 shows the importance for the rate of emissions reductions of the peaking year (the year in which global emissions peak before starting their downward trajectory).
-The area under all of the curves on the graph are the same; they are equivalent to the cumulative carbon budget estimated by Figures et al. 2017 (cf. Figure 3), either 600 Gt CO_2 or 800 Gt CO_2^4 .
-To allow comparison to the carbon budget above, expressed as Gt C, these CO_2 budgets become 144 and 198 Gt C, the more generous budget comparing well with the budget estimated above (215 Gt C, Table 1), and the smaller budget comparable to the 1.5°C carbon budget.
+The area under all of the curves on the graph are the same; they are equivalent to the cumulative carbon budget estimated by Figueres et al. 2017 (cf. Figure 3), either 600 Gt CO2 or 800 Gt CO2.
+To allow comparison to the carbon budget above, expressed as Gt C, these CO2 budgets become 144 and 198 Gt C (or, 134 and 188 Gt C, taking 2018 emissions into account), the more generous budget comparing well with the budget estimated above (205 Gt C, Table 1), and the smaller budget comparable to the 1.5°C carbon budget.

-- 52. Figure 3 demonstrates the absolute importance of peaking global emissions as soon as possible, and then reducing emissions strongly thereafter.
-Although global CO2 emissions flat-lined for the 2014-2016 period, they rose again in 2017 and are predicted to rise yet again in 2018 (Le Quere et al. 2017).
+- 49. Figure 3 demonstrates the absolute importance of peaking global emissions as soon as possible, and then reducing emissions strongly thereafter.
+Although global CO2 emissions flat-lined for the 2014-2016 period, they rose again in 2017 and rose even more strongly in 2018 (Le Quere et al. 2018).
 This implies that 2020 is probably the earliest that emissions can peak, and it is important that they do.
-Delaying the peak just five further years would create a subsequent emission reduction trajectory that would be impossible to follow economically or technologically (Figueres et al. 2017). - 53.
-The clear message from any carbon budget analysis, under any reasonable set of assumptions regarding probabilities of actually meeting the budget and the sensitivity of the climate system to the level of greenhouse gases in the atmosphere, is that fossil fuel combustion must be phased out quickly, at the rate of the curves shown in Figure 3. - 54.
-Most of the world's existing fossil fuel reserves5 coal, oil and gas must be left in the ground, unburned, if the Paris accord climate targets are to be met.
-I say that because the exploitation, and burning, of fossil fuel reserves leads to an increase in CO_2 emissions when meeting the Paris accord climate targets requires a rapid and deep decrease in CO_2 emissions. - 55.
+Delaying the peak just five further years would create a subsequent emission reduction trajectory that would be impossible to follow economically or technologically (Figueres et al. 2017). - 50.
+The clear message from any carbon budget analysis, under any reasonable set of assumptions regarding probabilities of actually meeting the budget and the sensitivity of the climate system to the level of greenhouse gases in the atmosphere, is that fossil fuel combustion must be phased out quickly, at the rate of the curves shown in Figure 3. - 51.
+Most of the world's existing fossil fuel reserves coal, oil and gas must be left in the ground, unburned, if the Paris accord climate targets are to be met.
+I say that because the exploitation, and burning, of fossil fuel reserves leads to an increase in CO2 emissions when meeting the Paris accord climate targets requires a rapid and deep decrease in CO2 emissions. - 52.
 An obvious conclusion that follows from this fact is that: No new fossil fuel development is consistent with meeting the Paris accord climate targets.
-That is, paragraphs 52-54 above demonstrate clearly that to meet the Paris accord, emissions must be reduced rapidly and deeply (cf Figure 3 below), and to do this requires the rapid phase-out of
+That is, paragraphs 49-52 above demonstrate clearly that to meet the Paris accord, emissions must be reduced rapidly and deeply (cf Figure 3 below), and to do this requires the rapid phase-out of

-4 The 600 Gt CO2 budget is the midpoint of a wider range of budgets that represents different ways of calculating the budget for the Paris target range (1.5-2.0°C).
-The 800 Gt CO2 budget is based on a lower probability of meeting the Paris target temperature range (Figueres et al. 2017).
+The 600 Gt CO2 budget is the midpoint of a wider range of budgets that represents different ways of calculating the budget for the Paris target range (1.5-2.0°C).
+The 800 Gt CO2 budget reduces the probability of meeting the 600 Gt CO2 budget (Figueres et al. 2017).

-5 "Reserves" are defined by McGlade & Ekins (see below) as a subset of "resources" that are recoverable under current economic conditions and have specific probability of being produced.
+&lt;sup>5 "Reserves" are defined by McGlade & Ekins (see below) as a subset of "resources" that are recoverable under current economic conditions and have specific probability of being produced.
 "Resources" are the remaining ultimately recoverable deposits of fossil fuels that are recoverable over all time with both current and future technologies, irrespective of economic conditions.
 Thus, "resources are all of the fossil fuels that are known to exist, and "reserves" are the subset of resources that are economically and technologically viable to exploit now.